uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/par_scan_combine.rst

 ===================
 **[req.parallel_scan_combine]**

-A type `Combine` satisfies the `ParallelScanCombine` if it meets the following requirements:
+A type `Combine` satisfies `ParallelScanCombine` if it meets the following requirements:

 --------------------------------------------------------------------------------